How do you capture the magic of one of the most popular movies of all time and put it on stage?

-Based on the Royal Shakespeare Company's production, the musical includes all the major features of the 1939 film starring Judy Garland, plus a few new elements.
+Based on the Royal Shakespeare Company’s production, the musical includes all the major features of the 1939 film starring Judy Garland, plus a few new elements added in.

-Cassie Okenka, who was a top 10 finalist in MTV's "Legally Blonde: The Search for Elle Woods," is pleasing as young Dorothy and shows off a pure, sweet soprano in "Over the Rainbow."
-She's accompanied throughout much of the show by an adorable dog who plays Toto.
+Cassie Okenka, who was a top 10 finalist in MTV’s “Legally Blonde: the Search for Elle Woods,” is pleasing as young Dorothy and shows off a pure, sweet soprano in “Over the Rainbow.”
+She’s accompanied throughout much of the show by a real, adorable dog who plays Toto.

-Adam Jepsen is an especially limber Scarecrow, performing back handsprings and other acrobatic tricks in his big number "If I Only Had a Brain."
+Adam Jepsen is an especially limber Scarecrow and performs back handsprings and other acrobatic tricks in his big number “If I Had a Brain.”
 In a departure from the film, he performs a funny number with three dancing crows.

 Peter Gosik is loving as the Tinman and Jesse Coleman shows a gift for comic timing as the Cowardly Lion.

 All four of the leads and several backup dancers perform the catchy song “Jitterbug,” which was written for the movie but cut from the final product.

 Dancers in the chorus also play a big part in the poppies scene where the heros fall asleep as a result of a magic spell.
 Couples dressed in red perform a graceful ballroom dance, then switch into white costumes when the spell is broken with snow.
 It’s a transcendent scene.

 Pat Sibley’s Wicked Witch of the West is more funny than scary and won’t overly frighten small children in the audience.
 Kristin Stewart is kindly as Glinda the Good Witch and descends from the sky in a huge bubble.